Date:

 Over the years, volunteers from Maui Paddling Hui (formerly known as Maui Canoe and Kayak Club) organized the race ensuring it would happen every year.
 Past organizers include: Peter Konohia, Don and Keri Meihling, Rob Phillips, Sharron and Ricky Balidoy, Tim Lara, and Tyson Kubo.
 Most years it was a “non-event” group of friends paddling together since there was no permit or insurance.

 Since 2012, Hawaiian Paddle Sports has supported Paddle for Hunger as part of its monthly Malama Maui give back program, supporting Maui Food Bank as our chosen December nonprofit.
 In 2015, Hawaiian Paddle Sports stepped up to organize the event, securing water safety, permits, insurance, silent auction items, and door prizes.
-In the past five years (2016-2020), with the help of Maui’s generous community and paddling ohana, Hawaiian Paddle Sports raised more than $36,320 for Maui Food Bank, enough to provide 158,488 meals for needy families in Maui County.
+In the past 10 years (2015-2024), with the help of Maui’s generous community and paddling ʻohana, Hawaiian Paddle Sports raised more than $54,183 for Maui Food Bank, enough to provide 230,175 meals for needy families in Maui County.
+In the years 2021-2024 we also received 1,878 lbs of donated food the morning of the event.

 To learn more about Hawaiian Paddle Sports’ mission, values, and community give back program, visit our About Us page.